arol9204/Recycling-Collection-Service/Shinyapp/Readme.md

-For model deployment we are going to use Shiny for Python.
+For model deployment, I'm going to use Shiny for Python.